 Entering through the front door, there are stairs in front of you leading to the first floor.
 To the left you have a double bedroom with en suite WC and to the right, down a small step you have the living room.

 With views out to the garden, a wood-burning stove and a 32-inch flat-screen television above the fireplace, the living room is bright with a spacious feel.
 You can look out to the entrance of the property through a real porthole rescued from the ship-wrecked John Robb which sunk off Thorpeness.
+There is a comfortable L-shaped sofa and separate two seater sofa for you to relax on.

 The carefully crafted handmade kitchen provides a built-in fridge and three drawer freezer, dishwasher, under counter oven with 4 ring gas hob above and a free-standing microwave.
 In the dining area sits a stylish glass dining table to seat six people beside the glass double doors which lead to a fabulous patio.